Affidavit: 4-year-old killed by caregiver, body buried - NewsBreak

 At that point, the postal carrier reported the incident to police and they got in contact with Alysia Adams.

-While speaking to police, the documents state that Alysia Adams asked officers where Athena was.Officials: One killed after police pursuit ends in downtown OKC crash
+While speaking to police, the documents state that Alysia Adams asked officers where Athena was.Man charged with child endangerment after falling on them

 That’s when they realized the child was missing.